dhakalananda/wp-ssrf/README.md

 This is a repository that contains the vulnerable WordPress docker instance and the exploit script to play around and test with.

-The full research article of this repo can be found here (Patchstack link).
+The full research article of this repo can be found [here](https://patchstack.com/articles/exploring-the-unpatched-wordpress-ssrf/).

 ### Installation